-- Neurogenesis – People with MS are more prone to neuro-degeneration than the general population is.
+People with MS are more prone to neuro-degeneration than the general population.
 MRI scans have shown that mindfulness increases the grey and white matter in specific and important parts of the brain.
 It also promotes neuroplasticity and the creation of new and helpful neural networks in the brain

 Types of meditation

 Mindfulness is a popular form of meditation but there are many other styles; some focus on a mantra or on the breath; some are based on readings or prayer.